RongLiu-Leo/Gaussian-Splatting-Monitor/README.md

 - TODO: Replacement of Colmap with Pycolmap for direct Python-based data conversion, eliminating the need for Colmap installation.
 - Expanded support for differentiable rendering attributes, all of which are viewable in real-time SIBR Viewer and can be utilized as loss functions for backpropagation and optimization of the GS model.
 Supported attributes: RGB, Alpha, Depth, Normal, Edge, Curvature.
 - TODO: Introduction of a new Python viewer script that builds on SIBRviewer, integrating Remote Viewer and Gaussian Viewer functionalities.
-- Added capability for exporting Point Clouds and Meshes.

 ## Acknowledgments